HabitatFramework/DevelopersGuide/components/components.rst

 HluArcMapExtension
 ------------------

 This assembly is an ArcGIS Desktop Extension that provides the interface between the main HLUGISTool assembly and ArcGIS.
 It consists of a main class **HluArcMapExtension** that performs the editing and geoprocessing commands (e.g. select features, update attributes, split/merge features, zoom to features) requested by the main assembly.

-It also passes back any information requested by the main assembly (e.g. list valid HLU feature layers, query selected features, is editing active).
+This extension also passes back any information requested by the main assembly (e.g. list valid HLU feature layers, query selected features, is editing active).
 Commands and requests are passed between the main assembly and this assembly using Named Pipes.
 See :ref:`named_pipes` for more details.

-This assembly must be registered as an ArcGIS Desktop Extension before it can interface with ArcGIS.
+The assembly must be registered as an ArcGIS Desktop Extension before it can interface with ArcGIS.
 See :ref:`esri_registration` for more details.

 .. note::